degski/Sax/README.md

     ",", " " and "\t" as delimiters, which will parse most csv-files out of the box.

-    std::string s { "Tom and, Jerry" };
+    std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and" );

-    returns a vector of strings "Tom" and ", Jerry".
+    returns a vector of strings "Cheech" and ", Chong".

-    std::string s { "Tom and, Jerry" };
+    std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, "and", "," );

-    returns a vector of strings "Tom" and "Jerry".
+    returns a vector of strings "Cheech" and "Chong".

-    std::string s { "Tom and, Jerry" };
+    std::string s { "Cheech and, Chong" };
     auto vector = sax::string_split ( s, " and ", "," );

-    returns a vector of strings "Tom and" and "Jerry".
+    returns a vector of strings "Cheech and" and "Chong".

 ### uniform_int_distribution